SCOTLAND PACKING LIST HEADER BOX

 In springtime, several warm but lighter layers are better than one big heavy sweater, so that you can layer up and adjust as necessary between the sunny spells and rain showers.

-PACKING LIST FOR SCOTLAND IN SUMMER
+COMPLETE PACKING LIST FOR SPRING IN SCOTLAND

 (June: July: August)

-Again, lightweight layers should be the main items on your Scotland In Summer packing list.
 Scotland in summer can be warm and sunny and dry on one day and everyone will be out wearing sunglasses and shorts and t-shirts.
 And then the next day, you might need your jeans/trousers and a cardigan/sweater and carry a rain jacket again.

 WHAT TO PACK FOR SCOTLAND IN AUTUMN